ronshah37/ecomm-project/README.md

 - Ability to update the profile details after logging in.
 - Option to log out.
 - Appropriate error messages.
+- Loading product data from the Firebase storage

 ### Team members: